JumpIfZero/public-wiki-and-bugs/triggers/graphic_self.md

 ## Notes

-- To find graphicIDs, you can use kittykeys event logger or dev tools
+- To find graphicIDs, you can use kittykeys debug tab or dev tools

 ## Demos